 Centrally located in York’s village of York Harbor, a summer resort destination for generations, the Inn at Tanglewood Hall provides a relaxing escape with abundant activities nearby.
 Every twist and turn, nook and cranny of the southern Maine coast offers natural beauty and historic charm.
 We specialize in helping you plan each and every day of your visit with detailed maps and suggestions for your explorations and fine dining.
-Whether it be driving along scenic Shore Road to the Ogunquit Museum of Art, Perkins Cove, and Marginal Way just a few miles north; exploring nearby Kittery, Maine’s oldest town known for ship building, colonial architecture, and Forts McClary and Foster; a jaunt to Kennebunkport’s shops, Walker’s Point, the quaint fishing village of Cape Porpoise and Goose Rocks Beach; wandering historic Portsmouth’s cobblestone streets; or Portland’s Cape Elizabeth lighthouses and shores; we can individually customize your stay in Maine.
+Whether it be driving along scenic Shore Road to the Ogunquit Museum of Art, Perkins Cove, and Marginal Way; exploring nearby Kittery, Maine’s oldest town known for ship building, colonial architecture, and Forts McClary and Foster; a jaunt to Kennebunkport’s shops, Walker’s Point, the quaint fishing village of Cape Porpoise and Goose Rocks Beach; wandering historic Portsmouth’s cobblestone streets; or Portland’s Cape Elizabeth lighthouses and shores; we can individually customize your stay in Maine.

 Stroll the Cliff Walk just around the corner from the Inn to the York Harbor Beach, an intimate horseshoe-shaped beach surrounded by cliffs and grand Victorian era “cottages”.
 Named as one of Maine’s hidden gem beaches by Downeast Magazine, it is a centuries old resort destination with an easily accessible bathhouse.
 Continue to the Fisherman’s Walk along the York River lined with fishing docks, to the Wiggly Bridge and walk through Steedman Woods to quaint village shops and eateries.

 Take romantic walks along nearby York Beach’s Long Sands coastline.
 Short Sands and Cape Neddick beaches lay just beyond.
 Watch the sunrise in the early whispers of dawn or spectacular evening sunsets upon the horizon’s edge.
 Cape Neddick Beach is located on the Shore Road heading into Ogunquit.
 It is a secluded beach that is great for tidal pooling.

 Long Sands Beach runs parallel to Coastal Route 1A and is nearly 2 miles of sandy ocean beach with stunning views of the famous Nubble Lighthouse.
-Sections of the beach are also popular for surfing.
+Sections of the beach are also popular for surfing year round.
 The best swimming is about the middle of the beach where public restrooms are also available.
 Long Sands Beach begins just a short walk from the Inn.
 Metered parking is available along the entire beach for $1 an hour.

 Short Sands Beach is a mile further north of Long Sands on Coastal Route 1A.
 This beach has a higher sand bar and therefore is better for sunbathing at high tide.
 Enjoy watching salt water taffy being made the old fashioned way at the Goldenrod or play some arcade games at the Fun-O-Rama.
 York Beach is a traditional New England beach town and is filled with family activities including many gift shops, restaurants, and bowling.
 Also located in the heart of York Beach is York’s Wild Kingdom and Amusement Park complete with a full zoo, a petting arena, amusement rides and more.
 Numerous sidewalk shops and places to eat are also located in the park.
 Summer evenings, local bands and musicians hold free concerts at the Gazebo by the sea.
-And do not miss a visit to Brown’s Old Fashioned Ice Cream by the Nubble Lighthouse, where even the kiddie cone is too big!
+And do not miss a visit to Dunne’s Old Fashioned Ice Cream by the Nubble Lighthouse, where even the kiddie cone is too big!

 Sample an endless array of tasty treats at Stonewall Kitchen’s flagship store located right here in York.
 Nearby Kittery is home to more than 120 designer outlet stores.
 You can shop until you drop at the Kittery Premium Outlets.
 Enjoy the fun of shopping with everyday savings of 20 to 70% off retail prices or visit L.L.
 Bean and the outlets of Freeport about an hour’s drive away.
-Barely 15 minutes south, historic Portsmouth features eight blocks of unique shops, galleries, and boutiques along charming brick-lined streets.
+Barely 15 minutes south, historic Portsmouth features blocks of unique shops, galleries, and boutiques along charming brick-lined streets.